venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ### Logical Reasoning

-:question: Problem: “I have a 12-liter jug and a 6-liter jug.
+:question: Problem: “_I have a 12-liter jug and a 6-liter jug.
 I want to measure 6 liters.
-How do I do it?”
+How do I do it?_”

-:-1: ChatGPT stumbles to answer with below answer
+:-1: ChatGPT stumbles to answer,

 To measure exactly 6 liters using a 12-liter jug and a 6-liter jug, you can follow these steps:
 - Fill the 12-liter jug completely with water.